 Or chose a stable branch for versions less likely to change often:

-In this example we will pretend that your source code is in a directory
+In this example we will assume that your source code is in a directory called

-geoserver, but a more descriptive name is recommended.
+geoserver, but a more descriptive name is generally recommended.

 Eclipse Maven builder¶